ChrystianMelo/ArchadianDefense/README.md

 ### Overall Project Complexity
 - `O((1 + p)⋅(V + E)⋅log V)`
-Where `p` is the number of patrols performed.
+Where `p` is the number of strongly connected components in the graph.

 ---